Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/ensembl-data/annotation-and-prediction/homology-annotation-reference-collections.md

 # Homology annotation reference collections

-To optimise computational efficiency and ensure the most informative genome comparisons, we utilise reference genome collections representing major clades in the tree of life (along with genomes of special interest as outgroups).
+To optimise computational efficiency of [homology annotation](/help/articles/homology-annotation) and ensure the most informative genome comparisons, we utilise reference genome collections representing major clades in the tree of life (along with genomes of special interest as outgroups).
 For each query species, we select the taxonomically closest collection for homology inference or employ a default collection if a more specific one is not found.

 ## Reference collections as of June 2025